yoo2001818/diva/docs/LAYOUT.md

 The box can operate in two modes (formatting context), "block" and "inline" modes.
 In many cases, each element has a required formatting context, and an anonymous box will be created if the parent do not satisfy the required mode.

+In a sense, the box tree is vaguely similar to the HTML element tree, but they're not equal.
+The box tree can be described within HTML tree though, using shadow trees and whatnot.